anagamino/IntelAIworkshop/README.md

 Once you have activated your TensorFlow environment, run *pip install Pillow* in your terminal.

+OpenCV may be installed by running *pip install opencv-python* in your TensorFlow environment.

-The current version of this directory contains three primary scripts:
+The current version of this directory contains four primary scripts:
 + keras_cifar10.py
 + keras_cifar10.ipynb
 + tf_cifar10.py
++ grad_cam.py

 The keras_cifar10.* scripts build and train a multi-layer convolutional neural network designed to classify the 10-category version of the cifar dataset.